HarshalSharma/HarshalSharma/README.md

 - 👋 Hi, I’m @HarshalSharma
-- 👀 I’m interested in software development, designing and developing games.
+- 👀 I’m interested in creating good software.
-- 🌱 I’m currently working at PayPal as SDE 2.
-- 💞️ I’m looking to collaborate on building games! or other challenging projects.
+- 💞️ I’m looking to collaborate on something exciting.
-- 📫 You can reach through contact@harshalworks.com or other options on Harshalworks.com
+- 📫 You can reach me through LinkedIn.

 <!---
 HarshalSharma/HarshalSharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.